Pilfer/hermes_rs/README.md

 # hermes-rs

+Note: Still a WIP - A PR is always welcome.

 A dependency-free disassembler and assembler for the Hermes bytecode, written in Rust.

 A special thanks to [P1sec](https://github.com/P1sec/hermes-dec) for digging through the Hermes git repo, pulling all of the BytecodeDef files out, and tagging them.
 This made writing this tool much easier.

 - [hermes-rs](#hermes-rs)
     - [Supported HBC Versions](#supported-hbc-versions)